rsaccon/Slim3PersistenceSync/README.md

 Serverside sync (in Java / on appengine) for persistencejs
 ==========================================================

-This a Java serverside for the [persistencejs](http://github.com/zef/persistencejs).sync testsuite, on top of slim3 appengine framework.
+This a Java serverside for the [persistencejs](http://github.com/zef/persistencejs).sync, for demo puropose just running the sync testsuite.
+I it is based on the [slim3](http://code.google.com/p/slim3) appengine framework.

 Requirements / dependencies to run the demo:
 --------------------------------------------